mmill213/Jetson-RT-Traffic-System/README.md

  A vehicle tracking system that uses the Jetson Orin Nano board and Nvidia DeepStream software for tracking.
 The purpose is for CalTrans to have a cheaper, more lightweight, and reproducible vehicle tracking camera system than their current implementation.

 Current Capabilities:
-  Can Detect Vehicles
+  Can Detect Vehicles.
-  Displays Vehicle IDs
+  Displays Vehicle IDs.
-  Can Be Used Over Live Streamed Video
+  Can Be Used Over Streamed Video.
-  Draws Vehicle Path Trails
+  Draws Vehicle Path Trails.

 Upcoming Features:
-  Drawing Node Integration
+  Drawing Node Integration.
-  Vehicle Box Detection
+  Vehicle Box Detection.
-  Route Statistic Gathering Capabilities
+  Route Statistic Gathering Capabilities.